Cyberlane/Soldering-is-easy/Tutorial.md

 ### Step 2 - The eyes

-You begin by putting the eyes in one at a time; long leg in the top and shorter leg in the bottom.
+You begin by putting the eyes in one at a time: long leg in the top and shorter leg in the bottom.
 The LEDs might get a little stiff before they're all the way in, so just give them a bit of a wiggle and they will click right in place.

 ![003]